 As an Approved Supervisor for the state of Washington, Jason Chastain can provide some or all of the required supervision needed to obtain the Licensed Independent Clinical Social Worker, Licensed Mental Health Counselor, and Licensed Marriage and Family Therapist licenses.
 Jason highly values supervision.
 Jason’s desire is to give back, so that others can benefit from the challenges, training and experience encountered on his journey.

 Generally the focus of Jason’s supervision is on development of a professional self and self-awareness, as well as one or more evidence-based models and their application.
 If a supervisee does not yet know what their theoretical orientation is, this is a great time to explore it.

 Jason believes in guiding supervisees to think independently and creatively, as well as enhancing the linking of various evidence-based theories to practices with their clients.
 His goal is to help you become the best therapist you can become, and to be fully ready for independent practice.
 He will be careful to consider your development as a therapist and tailor supervision to your needs, whether it be specific suggestions and feedback or a more exploratory discussion.

 Supervision meetings can be arranged to accommodate most schedules.
 Jason is available Tuesday through Friday, as well as some evenings.
 He is able to conduct in-person supervision as well as telephonic or video conference supervision.
 He tries to be as flexible as he can.

 Supervision is a smart clinical investment and the cost per supervisee depends on the format:

-Please contact Jason by visiting his contact page or calling his office at 509-531-6698 for more information about supervision.
+Please contact Jason by visiting his contact page, calling his office at 509-531-6698 or emailing him directly at firstname.lastname@example.org for more information about supervision.